dotnet/blazor-samples/8.0/BlazorWebAssemblyCallWebApi/README.md

-# Standalone Blazor WebAssembly Todo List sample app
+# Standalone Blazor WebAssembly Call web API sample app

 This sample app demonstrates how to call a web API running on a backend server app.